 On May 25, 2017, Rocket Lab successfully launched its first Electron rocket, It's a Test, from Rocket Lab Launch Complex 1 on New Zealand's Mahia Peninsula.
-Rocket Lab's second launch, Still Testing, successfully reached orbit and deployed customer payloads on 21 January 2018, NZST.
+The flight made it to space, at an altitude of 250km.
+Rocket Lab's second test flight, 'It's a Test', successfully reached orbit and deployed customer payloads on 21 January, 2018.

-Rocket Lab is a privately funded company with top tier investors including Khosla Ventures, DCVC (Data Collective), Bessemer Venture Partners, Lockheed Martin and Promus Ventures.
+Rocket Lab is a privately funded company with tier one investors including Khosla Ventures, DCVC (Data Collective), Bessemer Venture Partners, Lockheed Martin and Promus Ventures.